vdesabou/kafka-docker-playground-docs/docs/playground connector offsets.md

 # playground connector offsets

-💈 Handle (only source for now) connector offsets (only available if CP \> 7.6)
+💈 Handle source and sink connectors offsets

-Implementation of "KIP-875: First-class offsets support in Kafka Connect"
+  * for source (KIP-875: First-class offsets support in Kafka Connect): it only available if CP \> 7.6
+  * for sink:

 ## Usage